 Assessing Transduction Efficiency of Lipid Nanoparticle-encapsulated mRNA

 In a service study for a leading global pharmaceutical company, the Emulate Liver-Chip was used to assess the transduction efficiency of lipid nanoparticle (LNP)-encapsulated mRNA.
 In this study, the team administered two different LNPs containing green fluorescent protein (GFP) mRNA in the epithelial channel and monitored the results over 96 hours.

 Results from the Liver-Chip captured the expected difference in expression profile: The first LNP induced GFP expression that started high and gradually tapered off, while the second LNP induced delayed expression that peaked after 48 hours.

-This study shows the potential to use Emulate Organ-Chips to model time-dependent differences in the transduction efficiency for non-viral vectors, providing human-relevant insights that researchers can use to optimize vector design and improve clinical success.
+This study shows that Emulate Organ-Chips can model time-dependent differences in the transduction efficiency for non-viral vectors and provide human-relevant insights that researchers can use to optimize vector design and improve clinical success.